matzec42/solo-project/README.md

 search for recipes by ingredient(s) store recipes in a recipe book that they can edit (CRUD operations)
-4. What is the MVP scope? (core features you must get working) Recipe search, user data storage, login
+4. What is the MVP scope? (core features you must get working) Recipe search by ingredient, user created recipe data storage, login
-5. What are the tough technical challenges involved with solving this problem?
-Finding and connecting with an open API for searches/queries; webpack design and set up
-6. What are the stretch goals?
+5. What are the stretch goals?
-OAuth login; a feature that suggests wine pairings based on ingredients
+OAuth login; more developed CRUD/recipe card feed features; feature that suggests wine pairings based on ingredients